alexzhang13/alexzhang13.github.io-old/_pages/about.md

 ---

 Hey!
 I'm a fourth year undergraduate student at Princeton University studying computer science and math.
-Right now, I'm particularly interested in understanding <b><a>grounding</a> and <a href="https://arxiv.org/abs/2302.04449">guiding</a> agent behavior in different data modalities</b> to create more reliable, interpretable, and less data hungry AI models.
+Right now, I'm particularly interested in understanding <b><a href="https://arxiv.org/abs/2311.17593">grounding</a> and <a href="https://arxiv.org/abs/2302.04449">guiding</a> agent behavior in different data modalities</b> to create more reliable, interpretable, and less data hungry AI models.
 I'm also very interested in <b>efficient <a href="https://arxiv.org/abs/2205.14135">training</a> and <a href="https://arxiv.org/abs/2302.01318">inference</a> of AI models</b> at a systems-level, particularly for generative models.

 <ul> <li>I am fortunate enough to be advised by Professor <a
 href="https://www.cs.princeton.edu/~karthikn/">Karthik Narasimhan</a>, Dr. <a